-The Dordt College Center for Economic Education, affiliated with a nationwide network of college-based Centers for Economic Education, has various programs for teachers and students to get involved with to further their Economic and Financial Literacy Education.
+The Dordt University Center for Economic Education, affiliated with a nationwide network of college-based Centers for Economic Education, has various programs for teachers and students to get involved with to further their Economic and Financial Literacy Education.
 These programs include:

-- Throughout the year, the Dordt College CEE will offer topical workshops for teachers and education majors in college introducing new ideas and materials for K-12 classroom.
+- Throughout the year, the Dordt University CEE will offer topical workshops for teachers and education majors in college introducing new ideas and materials for K-12 classroom.
 As workshops are scheduled for the coming year, they will be posted on our website.